OVERVIEW:

 OWNERSHIP:

-Speed Age was owned by Lou Kimzey Sr. He operated under different company names including Rex Publishing, Magazine Publishing Services, or Kimtex Corporation.
-In the 1950s, Mr Kimzey published DIG magazine, and in the 1960s published teen and adult titles including Cavalier, Teenville, Black Belt and Teenset.
+Rex Publishing was owned by Lou Kimzey Sr. In the 1950s, Mr Kimzey published DIG magazine, and in the 1960s published teen and adult titles including Cavalier, Teenville, Black Belt and Teenset.
 And in June, 1971 he started Easyriders, the first biker lifestyle magazine.
 Mr. Kimzey died in 1997 in Los Angeles.

 CONTENT COMPLETENESS:

-A total of 8 issues were printed from May, 1969 through December, 1969.
+A total of 8 issues was printed from May, 1969 through December, 1969.
 Magazine cover images are complete for this title.
+The table of contents, if available, can be seen by clicking on the icon.

 Speed Age May 1969